Covered Call options are a great way to earn additional income from your stock portfolio.

 As time permits, I will either create a course or an e-book on covered calls.

 To fully understand how covered call options work, I'm going to go over an actual option chain.
-We will fully discuss option chains in Module 6, so for this example I'm going to pull up the snapshot of the option chain that we used in the strike price lesson.
+For this example I'm going to pull up the snapshot of the option chain that we used in the strike price lesson.

 As you can see from the option chain AAPL is trading for $99 a share.
 Let's assume you own 330 shares of AAPL stock and you bought your shares when AAPL was trading for $80 a share.

 You decide you want to earn a little extra income from your stock by selling 3 call options (covered call options).
 So you sell 3 contracts of the March 100 call option to someone.
 The price of the option was $5.30 or $530.